cloudmesh-community/fa18-523-88/project-report/report.md

 ### Group Context

-Once the context for each candidate has been defined, we will group the context based on proximity If mutliple context words are in sequence, we will group those so that they are arranged as a phrase.
+Once the context for each candidate has been defined, we will group the context based on proximity.
+If mutliple context words are in sequence, we will group those so that they are arranged as a phrase.